Join Us In:

 Skill level: A mix of all skill levels for horse and rider accepted (novice, intermediate, and advanced).
 Horse and rider must have some obstacle experience.

-Topic #2 - Equine Trail Sports - Better Horsemanship through Obstacles
+Topic #2 - (Saturday) Equine Trail Sports - Better Horsemanship through Obstacles

 You and your horse are not 100% novice, so why compete that way?
 Learn how choosing your skill level at each obstacle allows you to compete at your training level.